greg-raven/hdc/re-cycling/california-vehicle-code-laws-pertaining-to-bicycles.md

 #### Bicycling on Freeways VC 21960

-a) The Department of Transportation and local authorities may prohibit or restrict the use of freeways or any portion thereof by bicycles.
+a.
+The Department of Transportation and local authorities may prohibit or restrict the use of freeways or any portion thereof by bicycles.

-b) Such prohibitory regulations shall be effective when appropriate signs giving notice thereof are erected upon the freeway and the approaches thereto.
+b.
+Such prohibitory regulations shall be effective when appropriate signs giving notice thereof are erected upon the freeway and the approaches thereto.

 #### Hand Signals.
 VC 22111

 All required signals given by hand and arm shall be given in the following manner:

 1. Left turn --- hand and arm extended horizontally beyond the side of the bicycle.

 2. Right turn --- left hand and arm extended upward beyond the side of the bicycle or right hand and arm extended horizontally to the right side of the bicycle.

 3. Stop or sudden decrease of speed signal --- left hand and arm extended downward beyond the side of the bicycle.

 #### Toll Crossing.
 VC 23330